sugarlabs/aslo-v4/README.md

                         Provide the directory to output the parsed website for SAAS -b, --build-xo        Generate XO bundles for a large number of directories --build-entrypoint BUILD_ENTRYPOINT
-                        Specify a path to any Linux compatible script which is intended to be executed on every build --build-override      Override `python setup.py dist_xo` with --build-entrypoint argument shell script
-  --build-chdir         Changes directory to Activity dir -l, --list-activities
+                        Specify a path to any Linux compatible script which is intended to be executed on every build --build-override      Override `python setup.py dist_xo` with --build-entrypoint argument shell script --build-chdir         Changes directory to Activity dir -l, --list-activities
                         Lists all the activities available in the directory -g, --generate-static-html
-                        Start the process of HTML generation. (pass -b, if you are unsure if bundles are already created)
-  -x GENERATE_SITEMAP, --generate-sitemap GENERATE_SITEMAP
+                        Start the process of HTML generation. (pass -b, if you are unsure if bundles are already created) -x GENERATE_SITEMAP, --generate-sitemap GENERATE_SITEMAP
                         Generate a sitemap.xml file to the output directory -p PULL_STATIC_CSS_JS_HTML, --pull-static-css-js-html PULL_STATIC_CSS_JS_HTML
-                        Provide the path to js, css and index.html (ideally from https://github.com/sugarlabs-appstore/sugarappstore-static) -u, --unique-icons    Provides a unique icon name based on bundle id -y, --noconfirm       Replace output directory (default: always ask)
+                        Provide the path to js, css and index.html (ideally from https://github.com/sugarlabs-appstore/sugarappstore-static) -u, --unique-icons    Provides a unique icon name based on bundle id -P, --disable-progress-bar
+                        Provides a unique icon name based on bundle id -s, --include-screenshots
+                        Includes screenshots of activity if its found as
+                        <activity>/screenshots/*.png
+  -f, --include-flatpaks
+                        Includes a flatpak description card if the activity has a valid flatpak registered under flathub.org -y, --noconfirm       Replace output directory (default: always ask)

 ```